ecometrica/django-hashedfilenamestorage/README.rst

 try to create ``hello.txt`` with the content ``Hello world!``, it will save it as ``d3486ae9136e7856bc42212385ea797094475802.txt``.
 Directory names and extensions are preserved, only the root filename is changed.
-This means that there will one copy of this file will be stored in the underlying backend, as long as no matter how many times ``hello.txt`` is uploaded.
+This reduces the number of duplicates stored in the underlying backend, and implies that these files can be served from a static cache that never expires.

 Installing
 ----------